twellspring/twellspring.github.io/_posts/2016-04-25-security-security-more-security.md

 Hubot: @rivertam: OK, shepherdbook has the 'qa' role.
 ```

-Now to restrict these new user roles.
-The method I decided to use was to create a restrictCommand global function.
-Then in each module we create the first lines will specify what roles can use that module.
+Now to restrict commands/modules using these new user roles.
+The method I decided to use was to create a restrictCommand global function which can be called from each module that needs to be restricted.

 ```
 restrictCommand: (msg,allowedRoles) ->